-Join us this fall for a series of Antiquities Circle Lectures presented by Dr. Branko van Oppen.
+Join us this fall for a series of Virtual Antiquities Circle Lectures presented by Dr. Branko van Oppen.
 In this first presentation, Dr. van Oppen looks at the work of contemporary artist, Nikos Stratakis.

 Nikos Stratakis (1960) was born in Heraklion, Crete, the sister city of Tampa, Florida.
 He has studied at the Athens School of Fine Arts, the city where he still resides.
 His work, held by Greek museums, the Greek Ministry of Culture, and prominent private collections, is richly imbued with the continuing relevance and inspiration of Antiquity, ancient mythology and archaeology.
 Presenting a selection of his paintings in conjunction with ancient and early modern works of art will offer the webinar viewer a fresh recontextualization of the antiquities collection of the Tampa Museum of Art, together with Classicizing sculptural masterpieces of the Rijksmuseum, Amsterdam.